 If you're heading off to a festival this summer don't forget to pack your asthma inhalers as well as your wellies.
-You may find you're exposed to more of your asthma triggers than usual.
+You may find you're exposed to more of your asthma triggers than usual, whether it's the smoke from fires, barbecues and cigarettes, a high pollen count, or the threat of a thunderstorm.

 You can't control the weather, or the pollen count.
 And it's not always easy to avoid people smoking around you, or having barbecues and bonfires.
-But the one thing you can do is make sure you're managing your asthma well every day.
+But you can make sure you're managing your asthma well every day.

 Taking your preventer medicine every day as prescribed, even if you feel well, cuts down the inflammation in your airways.
 And because your airways are less inflamed, you're less likely to react to any triggers you come across.